“The Embrace,” a memorial honoring Dr. Martin Luther and Coretta Scott King, located near Parkman Bandstand

 Today, the Common is the scene of sports, protests, and events large and small.
 Yet for all its adaptation to modern life, the Common remains a green retreat remindful of its storied past.

-The Frog Pond is the heart of the Common all year round.
+Frog Pond The Frog Pond is the heart of the Common all year round.
 In summer, it provides an escape from the heat and a great spot for a picnic.
 Children from all over the city squeal and splash in the spray pool, while grown-ups wade in or watch from the grassy slopes.
 Learn more.

-The Common Canine program, developed by the Friends of the Public Garden, provides a meaningful recreation for dogs on Boston Common, protects turf and plantings from overuse, and minimizes interference with other users’ quiet enjoyment of the park.
+Common Canine The Common Canine program, developed by the Friends of the Public Garden, provides a meaningful recreation for dogs on Boston Common, protects turf and plantings from overuse, and minimizes interference with other users’ quiet enjoyment of the park.
 Learn more.

 The original Common was gently rolling scrubland, sloping gradually from Beacon Hill to the tidal marshes of Back Bay.
 The original water line roughly followed today’s Charles Street.
 It was only lightly wooded, with perhaps three trees of notable size, including the legendary “Great Elm.”
 Of the four original hills and three ponds, only Flagstaff Hill and the Frog Pond are now discernible.

 The seventeenth-century Common, rough and rural, was well suited as a pasture, its primary purpose.
 The village herd of seventy milk cows grazed peacefully, watched over by a town-appointed keeper.
-The Common was also a frequent site for hangings and other forms of execution of murderers, thieves, deserters, pirates, “witches,” Indians, and religious dissenters, especially Quakers.
+The Common was also a frequent site for hangings and other forms of execution of murderers, thieves, deserters, pirates, “witches,” and religious dissenters, especially Quakers.

 The story of the eighteenth-century Common is dominated by the events surrounding the Revolution.
 British troops occupied the town, and by 1775 the Common was an entrenched camp with a garrison of 1,750 men.
 The British troops set off from the Common for encounters at Lexington and Concord and later at Bunker Hill.
 Following the British evacuation in March 1776, Bostonians reclaimed the Common.
 It was here that a huge bonfire blazed to celebrate the surrender at Yorktown in October 1781.

 As Boston grew and prospered in a new nation, its inhabitants saw in their historic Common a precious heritage.
 New residences, many of them by Charles Bulfinch, arose along the bordering streets, and the Common gradually became more park than pasture.
 By 1830, the city had banished the cows, filled several ponds, and added tree-lined malls and paths.
-In 1836 the entire space, a mile in perimeter, was enclosed with a handsome iron fence financed in part by public subscription.
+In 1836 the entire space, a mile in perimeter, was enclosed with an ornamental iron fence financed in part by public subscription.